 The category stresses customer engagement as an important outcome of an overall learning and performance excellence strategy.
-Your satisfaction and dissatisfaction results for patients and other customers provide vital information for understanding your patients, your other customers, and the marketplace.
+Your satisfaction and dissatisfaction results for patients and other customers provide vital information for understanding them and understanding the marketplace.
 In many cases, the voice of the customer provides meaningful information not only on your patients’ and other customers’ views but also on their marketplace behaviors and on how these views and behaviors may contribute to your organization’s current and future success in the marketplace.

 Throughout the Health Care Criteria, patients are referred to specifically to stress their importance to health care organizations.
 The item requirements also refer to other customers to ensure that your customer focus and performance management system include all customers.
 Other customers might include patients’ families, the community, insurers and other third-party payors, employers, health care providers, patient advocacy groups, departments of health, and students.
 A key challenge to health care organizations may be balancing the differing expectations of patients and other customers.

-This item asks about your processes for listening to your patients and other customers and determining their satisfaction and dissatisfaction.
-The aim is to capture meaningful information in order to exceed your patients’ and other customers’ expectations.
+This item asks about your processes for listening to your patients and other customers and determining customer groups and segments.
+It also asks about your processes for determining and customizing health care service offerings that serve your patients, other customers, and markets.
+The aim is to capture meaningful information in order to exceed your patients’ and other customers’ expectations and improve marketing.

 Customer listening.
 Selection of voice-of-the-customer strategies depends on your organization’s key business factors.
 Most organizations listen to the voice of the customer via multiple modes.
 Some frequently used modes include focus groups with patients and other key customers, close integration with patients and other key customers, interviews with lost and potential patients and other customers about their health care purchasing or relationship decisions, comments posted on social media by patients and other customers, win/loss analysis relative to competitors and other organizations providing similar health care services, and survey or feedback information.